AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 ##### Type Conversions During Type Deduction

-- During template type deduction, arguments will _decay_ **unless** they're used to initialize references.
+- During template type deduction, arguments will _decay_ **unless** they are used to initialize references.
   - Functions and arrays decay to corresponding pointer types;
   - Arguments' reference-ness and cv-constraints are removed.
 - When deducing types for universal reference parameters, reference collapse may occur.
-- Automatic type conversions are limited during type deduction:
+- Only the following implicit conversions are allowed when deducing a parameterized type:
-  - When declaring call parameters by reference, even trivial conversions do **not** apply to type deduction.
+  - _Qualification conversion_ (adding `cv`-qualifiers).
-    Two arguments declared with the same template parameter `T` must match exactly.
+    - Only bottom-level cv for reference and pointer parameter types.
-  - When declaring call parameters by value, only trivial conversions that decay are supported:
+    - Regular types only have top-level cv, which is decayed.
-    Qualifications with `const` or `volatile` are ignored, references convert to the referenced type,
+  - _Derived-to-base conversion_ (for regular types or pointer types),
-    and raw arrays or functions convert to the corresponding pointer type.
+    **unless** deduction occurs for a conversion operator template.
-    For two arguments declared with the same template parameter `T`, the _decayed_ types must match.
+  - If a parameterized type does **not** need to be deduced, all implicit conversions apply.

 Three ways to handle type deduction failures dur to argument type mismatch: